-The University of Houston Sugar Land is home to several pieces of the University’s Public Art Collection.
+The University of Houston at Sugar Land is home to several pieces of the University’s Public Art Collection.

 The inspiration for Brazos Trace is the Brazos River, a major geographical feature adjacent to the campus.
 The curving panels of the piece create the visual effect of a river descending through the atrium space.
 The river-like panels are patterned with images relating to the cultural and natural history of the Brazos.

-Group of 14 Torch Drawings, Helen Altman (2001-2012)
+Group of 14 Torch Drawings (2001-2012)

 This collection of drawings were made by using a blow torch as a drawing tool, scorching lines into paper, creating soft and remarkably detailed images of Texas animals.

-This piece is located on the first floor of Brazos Hall.
+These pieces are located on the first floor of Brazos Hall.

-Too Much To Say, Lance Letscher (2014)
+Too Much To Say (2014)

 Digital media students submit their semester’s work to the program’s Student Showcase.
 Visit the site to see examples of student print, web design, photography, audio, video, animation, ePublishing and packaging projects.